jtgorman/shortstoryindex/README.md

 marc2neo4j.pl
 ===============

-.marc2neo4j.pl
+./marc2neo4j.pl marc_collection.marc

-(Requires Neo4j to be installed and running.
+Requires Neo4j to be installed and running.

+Notice that the graph here is pretty rudimentray and basic.
+There's no authority control and we're going by exact match of title string contained in the title notes and the author names.
+(The author names are sometimes derived from the 100 note, using the perl MARC::Record author() method.

 Current Progress
 ===============